jainnidhi/peace-lite/readme.txt

 Peace WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Peace WordPress Theme is distributed under the terms of the GNU GPL

-Peace utilises the following awesomeness:
+Peace utilizes the following awesomeness:

 Modernizr is licensed under the MIT license
 Source: http://modernizr.com